CODE OF CONDUCT POLICIES

 Section 1: Coach Reporting

-Coaches’ Demographic & Information Sheet - Coaches, if you have not done so for AY16/17, please fill out this form.
+Coaches’ Demographic & Information Sheet – Coaches, if you have not done so for AY18/19, please fill out this form.

 Section 2: SLUDL’s Suggested Programming Guide

-Our Program Director, Shawn Briscoe, has been coaching students since the spring of 1996.
-He has found the following programming schedule to be incredibly effective at developing students.
+Our former Program Director, Shawn Briscoe designed following programming schedule.
+We continue to believe it is effective at developing students.
 The needs of the season sometimes move these lessons one or two spots up or down the timeline; however, the basic order ensures the concepts build on one another.